-Brain-computer system allows ‘locked-in’ patients to communicate - SWI swissinfo.ch
+Brain-computer system allows ‘locked-in’ patients to communicate

 Counter to expectations, the scientists said, the patients reported being "happy" despite their condition.

-"The striking results overturn my own theory that people with complete locked-in syndrome are not capable of communication," said Niels Birbaumer, a neuroscientist at Switzerland's Wyss Center for Bio and Neuroengineering in Geneva, who co-led the study.
+"The striking results overturn my own theory that people with complete locked-in syndrome are not capable of communication," said Niels Birbaumer, a neuroscientist at Switzerland's Wyss Center for Bio and Neuroengineering in Genevaexternal link, who co-led the study.

 The trial, published in the journal PLOS Biology on Tuesday, involved four patients with amyotrophic lateral sclerosis (ALS) - a progressive motor neuron disease that leads to complete destruction of the part of the nervous system responsible for movement.
 All the patients in the study at the Wyss Center were "completely locked in" and could not even move their eyes.